 Two- and three-week residencies begin and end on Saturdays.
 Upon arrival the first Saturday afternoon, Taleamor Park will provide a simple vegetarian evening meal.
 After the first evening, residents are responsible for the cost and preparation of their own meals, individually or collaboratively.
-Wednesday evenings everyone is invited to contribute a dish for a potluck dinner held either in the loft or the farmhouse.
+One evening each week everyone is invited to contribute a dish for a potluck dinner held either in the loft or the farmhouse.

 During the growing season, residents may choose to help out with the weeding and watering of the garden and harvest fresh, organic produce, as available, throughout their stay.

 All residents will contribute two hours of work each week to help maintain the residence.

 On the fourth Thursday afternoon of each month from May through October, Taleamor Park hosts an open house so that residents may share their work in open studios, readings, lectures, exhibitions, and/or performances.

 From November through April, Taleamor Park offers flexibly-scheduled residencies with a ten night minimum.

 Taleamor Park is in northern Indiana between the towns of LaPorte and Rolling Prairie and is accessible from major east-west highways.

 The nearest airports are Chicago O’Hare and Chicago Midway in Illinois and the South Bend Airport in Indiana.
 There is a shuttle bus from the Chicago airports that takes you to Michigan City.
 It’s about a two-hour trip on the bus.

 LOCAL TRANSPORTATION With a week’s notice of your travel information, we can pick you up or drop you off at no charge between 9 AM and 3 PM on Saturday at the Michigan City shuttle bus stop or at the South Bend airport.